wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

 [![OpenAI Raeuber](/blog/images/2023/openai-last.png)](/blog/images/2023/openai-last.png)

-Needless to say and as you can read in the screenshot above (sorry it's in German) the user was not too amused about this.
+Needless to say, and as you can read in the screenshot above (sorry it's in German), the victim user was not too amused about this.

 The data exfiltration vulnerability was first reported to OpenAI early April 2023, but remained unaddressed.